iAziz786/algos-and-ds/README.md

 # MyGolang

-## List of files with solution to the Coding Platforms.
+## List of files with solution to the Coding Platforms

 Links of the problems you can find in the files.